 - File size: 1gb or less for videos and 5mb or less for images

 - Brand name: Up to 25 characters with spaces

 - Headline: Up to 34 characters with spaces

 Pro-tip: Looking to create thumb-stopping video ads for Snapchat?
 Access 5000+ ready-to-use templates and 8M+ royalty-free stock images and video clips on InVideo today.
 Get started for free here.

 Filters are artistic overlays you can use on your Snaps.
 After you take a Snap, you can swipe your screen left or right to choose filters which often contain stylized text and images.
 Snapchat also offers GeoFilters that are targeted to specific geographic areas such as neighborhoods, parks, holidays, restaurants, shops and more.

-As a brand or a business, you can create Filters with various targeting parameters such as age, gender, interest and location.
+As a brand or a business, you can leverage this Snapchat marketing feature by creating Filters with various targeting parameters such as age, gender, interest and location.

 Ziggo- the largest cable provider in the Netherlands, wanted to offer their audience a fun way to celebrate one of their biggest national holidays - King’s Day.
 To do this, they created a special filter for Netherlands that automatically populates the user’s name into a festive polaroid that they can share.
 The campaign resulted in a 15% share rate + 14.4 million impressions.

 - Resolution: 1080x2340px